shaikh23wahid/devTinder/homework.md

 - Write a dummy auth middleware for admin
 - Write a dummy auth middleware for all user routes, except /user/login
 - Error Handling using app.use("/", (err, req, res, next) = {});

+- install cookie-parser
+- just send a dummy cookie to user
+- create GET /profile API and check if you get the cookie back
+- install jsonwebtoken
+- In login API, after email and password validation, create a JWT token and send it to user in cookie
+- read the cookies inside your profile API and find the logged in user